We may earn commission from affiliate links →

 The best advice is to stick to the speed limit, and fines for going over the limit are hefty.

 Of course, drinking alcohol and driving is illegal everywhere, but in Bulgaria, it’s best not to have one drink before getting behind the wheel as the limit is very low here.
-The BAC (Blood Alcohol Concentration level) is no more than 0.05%, and you can never tell how strong a drink is from bar to bar.
-Even one beer could put you over the limit, and it can also vary according to your age, weight, how much food you’ve eaten that day, etc.
+The BAC (Blood Alcohol Concentration level) is no more than 0.05%; you can never tell how strong a drink is from bar to bar.
+Even one beer could put you over the limit and vary according to your age, weight, how much food you’ve eaten that day, etc.

-It’s a better route to avoid drinking completely if you’re driving, as police are likely to do random checks on alcohol consumption at any time, at any point in the country.
+It’s better to avoid drinking completely if you’re driving, as police are likely to do random checks on alcohol consumption at any time, at any point in the country.

-If you have a vehicle registered in any of the following countries, you must show a green card certificate for insurance:
+If you are driving a vehicle registered in any of the following countries, you must show a green card certificate for insurance:

 - Albania